aefe17/elColmaditoBot/README.md

 # Python devoloped Bot for discord
 The purpose of this bot is to make it so it can send daily a new python challenge for our group.

-It sends can send challenges and it is made possible by the use of the codewars API (for the moment only works with this coding challenge page)
+It sends can send challenges and it is made possible by the use of the codewars API

+# Features
-It stores can store challenges into the challenges.json file.
+Stores challenges into the challenges.json file.

 # Commands
 It's current comands are: